CECAFA: History

+The competition that would later evolve into CECAFA began in 1926 with the establishment of an annual match known as the Gossage Cup, making it the oldest international football tournament in Africa.
+The first recorded contest took place that year, with Kenya emerging victorious over Uganda in a replay after the initial match ended in a draw.

 CECAFA was founded unofficially in 1927.
 The competition was sponsored by the major Nairobi-based soap-manufacturing firm Gossage, owned by the British Lever Brothers.
 Its formation is often misattributed to William Gossage, founder of the Gossage company.
 However, he died 50 years before the CECAFA was established.

+Tanganyika (present-day mainland Tanzania) joined in 1945, and Zanzibar followed in 1949, expanding the field to four participating teams over time.

-The tournament was known as the "Gossage Cup" until the mid-sixties, when it was redubbed the "East African Challenge Cup".It consists of 12 teams.
+The tournament was known as the "Gossage Cup" until the 1960s, when it was redubbed the "East African Challenge Cup".
+This version of the tournament continued until 1971, after which the competition was reconstituted under the banner of the CECAFA Senior Challenge Cup.
+The organizational body was formally established as a regional football association in 1973.

-CECAFA's head offices are in Nairobi, Kenya.
-The first tournament was contested between Kenya and Uganda, which saw the Kenyan squad win the two legs 3–1 on aggregate.
+CECAFA's head offices are in Nairobi, Kenya, under the governance of the Council, which is affiliated with both CAF and FIFA.

 Member associations

 All associations that joined in 1973 were founding members of CECAFA.